starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Log out log back in, or reset the launcher by pressing Ctrl+Shift+Alt+R

 #### Semi-transparent lines everywhere, possibly random crashes
-- DXVK is likely disabled in Lutris, or your game shader cache needs to be cleared.
+- DXVK is likely disabled in Lutris's Runner options.
+Make sure it is enabled.
+- Your game shader cache may need to be cleared.
 Our [Helper](https://github.com/starcitizen-lug/lug-helper) can quickly clear your game shaders.
 ![](https://media.discordapp.net/attachments/608349808956276737/1070664567425871960/SC_Lines.jpg)